fvanevski/lightrag-mcp-server/README.md

 You can connect to this server from any standard MCP client.
 Here’s how to do it in a VS Code environment that supports MCP:

-1.  **Configure Your MCP Client:** In your IDE/Coder's MCP client settings (e.g., in `mcp.json` for VS Code or `settings.json` for CLI coding agents such as Gemini CLI), configure a new MCP server that points to the script.
+1.  **Configure Your MCP Client:** In your IDE's MCP client settings (e.g., in `mcp.json` for VS Code), configure a new MCP server that points to the script.

     **Example `mcp.json` entry for VS Code:**

     ```json
+    {
       "servers": {
         "lightrag": {
           "command": "uv",
           "args": [
             "run",
             "--with",
             "httpx,python-dotenv,pydantic,mcp",
             "--",
             "python",
             "/path/to/your/project/lightrag_mcp.py"
           ]
+        }
       }
     }
     ```